-Additional international relevance may be indicated in light of the following notice which was approved that year, Notice No. 03/GBM/2013, which regulates Emergency Liquidity Assistance and aims to ensure the proper operation of solvent commercial banks which continue to attract deposits but face temporary liquidity issues, as well as to mitigate any issues which could cause systemic problems in, and compromise the normal functioning of, the banking system.
+Additional international relevance may be indicated in light of Notice no. 03/GBM/2013, which regulates Emergency Liquidity Assistance and aims to ensure the proper operation of solvent commercial banks, which continue to attract deposits but face temporary liquidity issues, as well as to mitigate any issues which could cause systemic problems in, and compromise the normal functioning of, the banking system.